IPritisanac/IDR_ES/README.md

 Note: If you've created and activated a new environment, make sure it's activated before running the script!

 **Output**
-The ES calculation will create an output file in a directory from which run_es.py is run (i.e. "CLASSES" directory).
+The ES calculation will create an output directory with an output file in a directory from which run_es.py is run.
 The output file lists IDR files from the directory specified under "align_dir" in the input file and the respective Z-scores, which are listed on the same line as the identifier of the IDR alignment file.

 **Authors**
 Iva Pritisanac (iva.pritisanac[at]gmail.com), Medical University of Graz